microsoft/CCF/samples/apps/forum/README.md

 The unit tests make use of the [`ccf-app` polyfill](https://microsoft.github.io/CCF/main/js/ccf-app/modules/polyfill.html) and can be easily debugged in VS Code.
 The simplest workflow is using the [JavaScript Debug Terminal](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_javascript-debug-terminal) in VS Code.
 Set a break point and run `npm run test:unit` inside the JavaScript Debug Terminal.
 The debugger will attach and stop automatically.

+Debugging of JavaScript code running in CCF is currently not possible.
+However, all uncaught exceptions and output from `console.log()` are dumped to the node's log files.